 According to CyberSecurity & Infrastructure Security Agency (CISA), there are a few criteria you should follow when creating a safe password.

-- It should be between 8 and 64 characters (longer the better).
+- It should be between 8 and 64 characters (the longer, the better).

 - It has to be different from your previous ones and from your other passwords.